Q: What is “Trex” decking?

 Q: Does “Timbers” build decks?

 A: No, we are a material supply company.
 We supply projects for the largest deck contractors in Colorado Springs and can supply you with a referral list of qualified, product-specific contractors.
-We also offer a design assistance program which includes 3-D drawings, a plan overview and construction consultation if you need a little help to build it yourself.

 Q: How much does a composite deck cost?